 Reading, learning, and collecting information.
 We are fortunate to be living in this exciting period of human existence.
 There is so much development in IT, science, energy, health, space exploration, etc. What would be a better way to spend downtime than to read, learn, collect, and appreciate all of these?

-Stock trading is an excellent learning experience.
+Stock and crypto trading are an excellent learning experience.
 Studying the market is challenging and, at the same time financially rewarding if the analysis is right.

 Blogging.
 In my frequent adventures in the world wide web, I would occasionally come across bits and pieces of information so useful that I am compelled to write about it.
 Blogging is my way of sharing to the world.